INDIANAPOLIS – Camp Atterbury in south-central Indiana will temporarily house Afghan evacuees, state and federal officials said Tuesday.

 “As Hoosiers, we are proud to do our part and provide a temporary home for Afghan evacuees who have supported this nation,” Gov. Eric Holcomb said.
 “Our federal partners are taking necessary and appropriate steps to establish that there is a smooth process to allow these men, women and children to quickly find their permanent home across the United States.
 I have faith in the Indiana National Guard's ability to support this federal mission.”

-Congressman Greg Pence said on Twitter Tuesday morning that over the coming week, capacity at Camp Atterbury will build to support about 5,000 persons.
+Congressman Greg Pence said Tuesday morning on Twitter that over the coming week, capacity at Camp Atterbury will build to support about 5,000 people.
 The U.S. Northern Command estimates the camp will reach initial operational capability in the next few days.

 “I will continue to monitor this situation closely along with members of our IN Congressional Delegation, and state & federal agencies,” Pence said.